The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 First off, you’re not turning into Hulk, so calm down.

-Secondly, the production of green color by brass jewelry an entirely natural process, and it doesn’t mean that you’re allergic to brass jewelry(zinc alloy) or sort.
+Secondly, the production of green color by brass jewelry is an entirely natural process, and it doesn’t mean that you’re allergic to brass jewelry(zinc alloy) or sort.

 Zinc alloy jewelry will tarnish after an extended period of usage when it starts to tarnish, and you’ll notice some green “powdery” residues on the zinc jewelry.